Does Jesus Care About Our Struggles?

-Only the muffled weeping breaks through the sounds of the silence as they stand beside their loved one waiting for the moment when the mom, the grandmother, the wife, husband, or child… would take leave of their earth suits and be transformed into bodies of a spectacular nature.
+Only the muffled weeping breaks through the silence as they stand beside their loved one, waiting for the moment when their mom, grandmother, wife, husband, or child would take leave of their earthly body and be transformed into a glorified, spectacular form.

-For the person who has lost a spouse and is experiencing grief and loneliness beyond anything they would have imagined, does Jesus Care?
+For the person who has lost a spouse and is experiencing grief and loneliness beyond anything they could have imagined, it’s natural to wonder: Does Jesus care?

-Perhaps it’s not death or physical illness.
-Maybe it’s a sad heart or intense fear brought on by depression or anxiety.
-As the hymn says, maybe it’s a “nameless dread and fear.”
-Or maybe it’s depression and anxiety brought about by something that CAN be identified but they just can’t dig out of the black hole in which they find themselves.
+But it’s not always physical illness or death.
+Maybe it’s the heaviness of a sad heart or intense fear brought on by anxiety or depression.
+As the old hymn says, it could be a “nameless dread and fear.”
+Or maybe it’s depression stemming from something specific—something you can identify but just can’t seem to escape, as if stuck in a black hole.

 Perhaps there is an intense longing for one word of encouragement from someone – a word that would help pull back the feelings of inadequacy or rejection and open the curtains to a small sense of worth.